ipetkov/crane/docs/API.md

 * `cargoExtraArgs`: additional flags to be passed in the cargo invocation (e.g. enabling specific features)
   - Default value: `""`
+* `cargoLlvmCovExtraArgs`: additional flags to be passed in the cargo llvm-cov invocation
+  - Default value: `"--lcov --output-path $out/coverage"`
 * `cargoNextestExtraArgs`: additional flags to be passed in the clippy invocation (e.g. deny specific lints)
   - Default value: `""`